Increase Your Mental Clarity in Just 15 Minutes

-Today I’m going to share a simple exercise I use to quickly get mental clarity.
-You will find this very useful for different purposes, such as to:
+Today I’m going to share a simple exercise I use to achieve mental clarity quickly.
+You will find this very useful for different purposes, such as to

-- Clear your head (especially if your mind is feeling cluttered)
+- Clear your head (especially if you are feeling cluttered)

-- Calm yourself down from a restless, troubled or stressed state
+- Calm yourself down (if you are feeling restless, troubled, or stressed up)

 - Free up mental energy (if you are feeling tired)

-How It Works – Via Increasing Mental RAM
+How It Works – By Increasing Mental RAM

-Imagine your brain as a computer.
-Every computer has RAM which determines its processing capacity.
-The more applications the computer is running, the more RAM is used and the slower your computer gets.
-If you have used resource-intensive programs such as 3D Max Studio or played graphic-intensive games like World of Warcraft or Halo before, closing unwanted applications frees up RAM for these programs.
+Every computer has RAM — random-access memory, which is a form of storage — which determines its processing capacity.
+The more applications you run on your computer, the more RAM it uses and the slower your computer gets.
+If you have used resource-intensive programs such as Autodesk 3ds Max (a graphics modeling software) and Sony Vegas Pro (a video editing software) or played resource-intensive games like Halo and Diablo below, you probably have done things like closing unwanted applications to free up RAM for these programs.

 However, not all our RAM is available when we want them.
 At least half is occupied with mental clutter – thoughts running in the background.